Codes of Conduct

 The Scottish Parliament demonstrated its commitment to the promotion of high standards in public life by passing the Ethical Standards in Public Life etc. (Scotland) Act 2000 as one of its earliest statutes.
-The Act introduced a ethical framework which required Scottish Ministers to issue a Code of Conduct for Councillors and a Model Code of Conduct for members of the devolved public bodies listed in schedule 3 to the Act.
+The Act introduced an ethical framework which required Scottish Ministers to issue a Code of Conduct for Councillors and a Model Code of Conduct for members of the devolved public bodies listed in schedule 3 of the Act.

 The Model Code for Members of Devolved Public bodies was first introduced in 2002.
 During 2014 the Scottish Government undertook a review of the Model Code of Conduct A public consultation was then carried out on a revised Code of Conduct.